Danixar/ResumeBuilder/README.md

 April 2020

-This little project is meant to create resume PDF's which are tailored for a specific job posting.
+This project is meant to create resume PDF's which are tailored for a specific job posting.
 To edit the information in the resume, edit the variables in Main.py - to alter the structure or format of the resume itself alter the function build in Builder.py in the Support package.
 This project makes use of Docker so be sure to have that downloaded.